AG11101/Pizzeria_Project_Clone/README.md

 ![Wireframe Design](./Wireframe.png)

 ### Prototype
-> 🚧: A prototype can be designed using placeholder text/figures in Budibase.
-You don't need to connect the front-end to back-end in the early stages of the project development.

-The interactive prototype form Budibase simulates core functionality like:
+A geral prototype was never really made and documented because in the view of the developers the created wireframe gave enough of a vision how the frontend should also look like.
+Still these points were discussed and written down as attributes the frontend should definitely have:

-- Navigating between home, player and league pages
+- Being able to navigate between home, player, league and login screen
 - Displaying and sorting data in tables
 - Using filters and search to dynamically refine results
+- After getting access to the dashboard screen, being able to delete, edit and create more data for players and teams to be able to display in the tables

 ### Domain Design
-> 🚧: Provide a picture and describe your domain model; you may use Entity-Relationship Model or UML class diagram.
-Both can be created in Visual Paradigm - we have an academic license for it.

 The domain model is implemented using JPA entities in the package `ch.fhnw.pizza.data.domain`.